Ordnance Survey National Grid: Datum shift between OSGB 36 and WGS 84

 The difference between the coordinates on different datums varies from place to place.
 The longitude and latitude positions on OSGB 36 are the same as for WGS 84 at a point in the Atlantic Ocean well to the west of Great Britain.
-In Cornwall, the WGS 84 longitude lines are about 70 metres east of their OSGB 36 equivalents, this value rising gradually to about 120 m east on the east coast of East Anglia.
-The WGS 84 latitude lines are about 70 m south of the OSGB 36 lines in South Cornwall, the difference diminishing to zero in the Scottish Borders, and then increasing to about 50 m north on the north coast of Scotland.
-(If the lines are further east, then the longitude value of any given point is further west.
-Similarly, if the lines are further south, the values will give the point a more northerly latitude.)
+In Cornwall, the WGS 84 longitude meridians are about 70 metres east of their OSGB 36 equivalents, this value rising gradually to about 120 m east on the east coast of East Anglia.
+The WGS 84 latitude parallels are about 70 m south of the OSGB 36 lines in South Cornwall, the difference diminishing to zero in the Scottish Borders, and then increasing to about 50 m north on the north coast of Scotland.
 The smallest datum shift is on the west coast of Scotland and the greatest in Kent.

-Datum shift between OSGB 36 and ED 50
+Datum shift between OSGB 36 and ED50

 These two datums are not both in general use in any one place, but for a point in the English Channel halfway between Dover and Calais, the ED50 longitude lines are about 20 m east of the OSGB36 equivalents, and the ED50 latitude lines are about 150 m south of the OSGB36 ones.